Member Type Global Intergovernmental Organization or Multilateral Environmental Agreement

 The IUCN Global Marine and Polar Programme provides vital linkages for the Union and its members to all IUCN activities that deal with marine issues.
 This includes projects and initiatives of the Regional offices around the world and the 6 IUCN Commissions.

-The Global Marine and Polar Programme works on issues such as integrated coastal and marine management, marine protected areas, large marine ecosystems, coral reefs, marine invasive species, and also protection of high seas and deep seas.
+The Global Marine and Polar Programme works on issues surrounding Global threats and the global commons, from coastal seas to the deep and high seas such as integrated coastal and marine management, marine pollution, marine protected areas, governance of the high seas and deep seabed mining.

 The IUCN World Commission on Protected Areas – Marine (WCPA – Marine) is the world’s premier network of MPA expertise, with a mission to ‘promote the establishment of a global, representative system of effectively managed and lasting networks of MPAs’.